-Also a prolific concert singer, Mr. Robinson recently made his BBC Proms debut in a televised performance of the Verdi Requiem.
-He has also appeared in concert in Carnegie Hall, and with The Philadelphia Orchestra, Los Angeles Philharmonic, and Met Chamber Orchestra; the Chicago, Boston, Montreal, and São Paulo symphony orchestras; and at the Ravinia, Mostly Mozart, Tanglewood, Cincinnati May, Verbier, and Aspen festivals.
+A prolific concert singer, Mr. Robinson recently made his BBC Proms debut in a televised performance of the Verdi Requiem.
+He has also appeared in concert at Carnegie Hall and with the Philadelphia, Los Angeles Philharmonic, and Met Chamber orchestras; the Chicago, Boston, Montreal, and São Paulo symphony orchestras; and at the Ravinia, Mostly Mozart, Tanglewood, Cincinnati May, Verbier, and Aspen festivals.
 In recital he has been presented by Spivey Hall in Atlanta, the Philadelphia Chamber Music Society, and The Metropolitan Museum of Art.

-This season, Mr. Robinson makes his debut at Milan’s Teatro alla Scala in the title role of the Gershwins’ Porgy and Bess and returns to The Met for The Magic Flute and Aida, and Los Angeles Opera in The Abduction from the Seraglio.
-Upcoming engagements include returns to the Boston Symphony Orchestra, and the Ravinia and Tanglewood festivals and his New York Philharmonic debut as Fasolt in a complete concert version of Wagner’s Das Rheingold, led by Alan Gilbert in June 2017.
+This season, Mr. Robinson made his debut at Milan’s Teatro alla Scala in the title role of the Gershwins’ Porgy and Bess and returned to The Met for The Magic Flute and Aida, and to Los Angeles Opera in The Abduction from the Seraglio.
+Upcoming engagements include returns to Washington National Opera, Los Angeles Opera, Dallas Opera, Boston Symphony Orchestra, and the Ravinia and Tanglewood festivals.

 Mr. Robinson’s first album, Going Home, was released by Decca.